-An assault should be reported directly to the Dean of Students, Dean of Enrollment Management or the Vice President of Finance and Operations.
+An assault should be reported directly to the Dean of Students or the Vice President of Finance and Operations.
 They will assist the victim to report the incident to the proper authorities.
-Filing a report with the Dean of Students, Vice President for Finance and Operations or Dean of Enrollment Management will not obligate you to prosecute nor will it subject you to scrutiny or judgment from these staff members.
+Filing a report with the Vice President for Finance and Operations or Dean of Students will not obligate you to prosecute nor will it subject you to scrutiny or judgment from these staff members.